awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-static-key-set-up.md

 1. Choose **Create policy**\.

-## Step 3: Create an IAM Role with a Trusted Relationship<a name="encryption-static-key-set-up-create-iam-role"></a>
+## Step 3: Create an IAM role with a trusted relationship<a name="encryption-static-key-set-up-create-iam-role"></a>

 In [step 2](#encryption-static-key-set-up-create-iam-policy), you created an IAM policy that allows read access to the secret that you stored in AWS Secrets Manager\.
 In this step, you create an IAM role and assign the policy to that role\.
 Then you define AWS Elemental MediaConnect as a trusted entity that can assume the role\.
-This allows AWS Elemental MediaConnect to have read access to your secret\.
+This allows MediaConnect to have read access to your secret\.

 **To create a role with a trusted relationship**